 Phase III: This phase has become applicable on a voluntary basis for all issues opening on or after September 1, 2023 andon a mandatory basis for all issues opening on or after December 1, 2023, vide SEBI circular bearing number SEBI/HO/CFD/TPD1/CIR/P/2023/140 dated August 9, 2023 ("T+3 Notification").
 In this phase, the time duration from public offer closure to listing has been reduced from six Working Days to three Working Days.
-The Offer shall be undertaken pursuant to the processes and procedures as notified in the T+3 Notification as applicable, subject to any circulars, clarification or notification which may be issued by SEBI.
+The Offer shall be undertaken pursuant to the processes and procedures as notified in the T+3 Notification as applicable, subject to any circulars, clarification or notification issued by SEBI from time to time, including any circular, clarification or notificationwhich may be issued by SEBI.